mjuenema/python-TSIP/docs/01_packets_version_information.rst

       The product name as a string.

-   If :attribute:`subcode` equals 83, then the following attributes provide hardware version information.
+   If :attr`Report_1c.subcode` equals 83, then the following attributes provide hardware version information.

    .. attribute:: serial_number